 Rule 4: Know What You Want

 To achieve the best results, your barber will need to know exactly what you want.
 Asking for “a short style” isn’t very clear, and you might end up with a haircut you don’t love.
 Bringing photos and learning some basic barber terms can help you better articulate what you want and make the process smoother.
+You should also bring up any concerns, like if you want a style that works with your receding hairline.

 Rule 5: Set Realistic Expectations